lorenzodiaz2/Cybersecurity_Lab/home.md

 # Cybersecurity Lab

-This repository shows the steps performed during the simulation of an attack on Virtual Machines.
+This repository shows the steps performed during the simulation of an attack on virtual machines.

 ## Introduction

 ### Description
-Bellatrix is ​​a Virtual Machine available on [VulnHub](https://www.vulnhub.com/entry/hogwarts-bellatrix,609/), designed to simulate a vulnerable environment, ideal for performing hacking techniques.
+Bellatrix is ​​a virtual machine available on [VulnHub](https://www.vulnhub.com/entry/hogwarts-bellatrix,609/), designed to simulate a vulnerable environment, ideal for performing hacking techniques.
 The **goal** is to gain *root* access and Catch the Flag by exploiting vulnerabilities in the system.

 ### Prerequisites
 The following tools and software are needed to simulate the attack: